How to Start an Event Planning Business from Home (Updated 2018)

 You can design the space based on your work preferences.
 Perhaps you want to use a room with a view or perhaps staring at a brick wall would be better for your concentration.
 Think about what furniture you will need to work – desk, chair, phone, answer machine, shelves/filing cabinet, etc.

 I think people that asked these questions completely missed the whole point that you are WORKING from home.
 If you are working for yourself it means that if you don’t work, you don’t get paid!
 It is up to you but no one else is going to pay your salary for you.
-Furthermore in my experience running your own business keeps you busy, busy, busy.
-Organising events is a time consuming operation and organising events and running your own business doesn’t give any time for slacking!
+Furthermore, in my experience running your own business keeps you busy, busy, busy.
+Organizing events is a time-consuming operation and organizing events and running your own business doesn’t give any time for slacking!

 I actually found the opposite in terms of discipline – it is actually hard to switch off and working from home can fudge your work-life balance as the lines are blurred between the two.
 Whether you struggle to focus or struggle to switch off though discipline has to be key!

 One of the things we struggled with as our business grew was storage space.
 We invested in bigger and better printers, event equipment, marketing materials, banners and so forth, but this investment also takes up space.
-Furthermore our regular clients increasingly wanted us to hold some of their materials and banners between events which put a further strain on storage space.
+Furthermore, our regular clients increasingly wanted us to hold some of their materials and branded items between events which put a further strain on storage space.

-When event boxes of literature started taking over the lounge every time we had delegate folders to collate ahead of an event we realised it was time to move to a more purpose built office solution.
+When event boxes of literature started taking over the lounge every time we had delegate folders to collate ahead of an event we realized it was time to move to a more purpose-built office solution.
 Perhaps this is less of a problem today when less information is printed and more is presented digitally for events, but nevertheless, it can add up.

 Don’t forget to update and take out the relevant insurance policies as you should with any business working from a home or office base.